 Tapas & Wine Route (Tegueste, till 30 April)

-And yet another tapas, this time a tapas and wine one in lovely Tegueste where more than 30 restaurants around the municipality are offering tapas and wine for €2.75 throughout April.
+It’s the month of wine in Tegueste and one of the activiotiesactivities planned is a tapas and wine route where 27 restaurants around the municipality are offering tapas and wine for €2.75 throughout April at selected hours.